 Both A-listers, the Trio, and the unpopulars smiled without even realizing it.

 Embarrassed, Meagan shoved Nathan.
 The fuzzy-headed boy wiped his glasses.
 "I used to be obsessed with Valerie!" he loudly proclaimed, "But I think I'm slowly getting over it.
-I believed in Aliens and ghosts and monsters waaaaay before anyone else in Amity Park did.
-My strength would be my imagination.
+I believed in Aliens and ghosts and monsters waaaaay before anyone else in Amity Park did so my strength would be my imagination.
 I never leave out a possibility, no matter how crazy it sounds," he finished with a dorky chuckle that made him sound like he had a stuffy nose.

 Valerie muttered under her breath, "Thank the lord."

 Dash was pointed to next.
 The blonde jock sighed loudly and leaned back.
-"I didn't build that cave earlier."
+"I didn't build that cave earlier," he admitted.